planetfederal/workshops/workshops/geoserver/performance/source/vector/index.rst

 * draw less stuff - as we did using styles, rules can be used to cut down on the total number of features rendered.
 * draw less stuff - simplify each geometry (so each line has less points).
 While the total number of features will stay the same, each individual geometry will be easier to transfer between PostGIS and GeoServer (and transformations will be applied to less points).

+.. admonition:: Explore

+   #.
+Return to your PostGIS Store definition and check ``Support on the fly geometry simplification``.

+      This setting wraps each call to the database with an ST_SimplifyPreserveTopology cutting down on the about of information that is sent to GeoSever.

+   #.
+Can you notice any visual difference with this setting?
+Is there a performance difference.

+   #.
+Turn the setting off before proceeding to the next section.

 .. admonition:: Exercise